-6. Crochet, because of the constant varying in focus, keeps the eye muscles toned.
+6. The constant varying in focus keeps the eye muscles toned.

-7. Crochet is a great outlet for creativity and helps stave off Alzheimer’s.
+7. It is a great outlet for creativity and helps stave off Alzheimer’s.

-8. Crochet is an inexpensive way to produce clothing and décor as well as gifts.
+8. Crochet is an inexpensive way to produce clothing, décor, and gifts.
 Learn how to crochet a scarf, hat, gloves… the possibilities are endless.

 9. The hobby provides a sense of accomplishment when a project is completed.

-10. Crochet adds a sense of balance to the stress of a high-tech, fast-paced lifestyle.
+10. It adds a sense of balance to the stress of a high-tech, fast-paced lifestyle.